Texas Guide School Office

 Bliss Creek Professional Wrangler School provides comprehensive training and skills needed in the back country wilderness.
 Camp maintenance, horse and mule care and training, and much more.

 Bliss Creek Professional Camp Cook School instructs on hunting camp maintenance and cooking for clients.
 We offer both private and group schools to meet your needs.

 We provide job placement through our vast network of outfitters through the US.
 We Guarantee it!
 Career Placement Assistants available for graduating students.
 We have had a 100% job placement rate since 1992.

-Guide School Location: Heart of the Rocky Mountains.
-School locations include "Absaroka Beartooth Wilderness" and "The Big Horns of Wyoming".
+Where we Hunt: Heart of the Rocky Mountains.
+School locations include "The Renowned Bob Marshall Wilderness" and "The Prominent Bridger Tetons" and "The Big Horns of Wyoming".

-Guide Training Includes: Leading the way to outfitter & guiding careers since 1959.
+Types of Hunts: Leading the way with integrity to outfitter & guiding careers since 1959.
 ELM'S hunting guide school training program is highly regarded by outfitters for its proven methods and distinctive quality of training provided to students.
 Given this our students are in very high demand!